 Our suggestions here are no different than for the other scenarios on this page.
 The Oral-b PRO 3000 and the Sonicare 3 Series both make good choices for seniors (and caregivers) in this situation.

 Toothbrush characteristics that could be important.

 A reduced power setting.

-Once again, having the option of using a reduced-power brushing mode (both of these models have this feature) might make brushing tolerable for the patient whereas otherwise it would be to vigorous or overwhelming.
+Once again, having the option of using a reduced-power brushing mode (both of these models have this feature) might make brushing tolerable for an frail, elderly person whereas otherwise it would be too vigorous or overwhelming.
 (However, whenever possible using the full-power mode will provide more effective cleaning.)

 In this instance we might have a slight preference for the design of the Oral-b unit.
 As shown in our picture above, its round brush head lends itself to a "brush one tooth at a time" approach.

 In comparison, a Sonicare has a design more like a traditional toothbrush and therefore keeping track of exactly how thoroughly you have brushed each individual tooth might be more difficult to keep track of.